wildanfaz/go-template/README.md

 ## Usage

-1. Start the application using docker:
+1. Start the application using docker

     ```bash
     docker-compose up